web3/web3.js/docs/docs/guides/web3_plugin_guide/plugin_authors.md

 	}
 }

-// Here is where we are exporting our augmented Web3Context export { Web3Context };
+// Here is where you are exporting your augmented Web3Context export { Web3Context };
 ```